swiss-ai/posttraining-data/02-standardisation/README.md

   "dataset_source": "source_dataset_name",
   "original_metadata": {},
   "system_prompt": {
-    "content": "you are a friendly assistant.
-Here is a list of tools you have available ... ", "metadata": {}
+    "content": "You are a friendly assistant with access to some functions.", "metadata": {}
   },
   "initial_prompt": {